ebzzry/ebzzry.github.io/src/symbols-marks.md

 * Mac: Option + -
 * Linux: Compose - - space

 The en dash is used to denote a range of values.
+Don’t put spaces around it.
 To express the date range from 1960 to 2016, we type:

 * 1960–2016